 7. I’ve not experienced this too much, but if you’re going to reblog me with an objection, please make sure you understand the topic or argument at hand.
 Misrepresenting my arguments multiple times will result in a ban.

 In the end, WordPress is often a much more professional base than youtube (where these guidelines are really needed), but just to be sure, these guidelines should help keep the ill-intentioned critics away.
-I’m more than happy to have an intelligent conversation with anyone who’s curious and willing to learn.
+I’m more than happy to have an intelligent conversation with anyone who’s curious, has questions, and is willing to learn.

 Thanks for reading!